Contents

 International Transfers

-- Resend (United States) — transactional email delivery for account notifications and one-time codes.
-Covered by Resend's SCCs and data processing agreement.
+- Transactional email delivery (United States), for account notifications and one-time codes.
+Covered by appropriate UK transfer safeguards (the IDTA or the EU SCCs with the UK Addendum) and a data processing agreement.

-- Google (United States / Global) — OAuth authentication provider.
-Authentication tokens are processed through Google's global infrastructure.
-Covered by Google's SCCs and data processing terms.
+- Identity providers (OAuth) (United States / Global), optional sign-in.
+Authentication tokens are processed through the provider's global infrastructure.
+Covered by appropriate UK transfer safeguards (the IDTA or the EU SCCs with the UK Addendum) and data processing terms.

 Safeguards